 The ABMS is a non-profit organization empowered to regulate the certification of medical specialties.
 Before the formation of the ABMS, a physician could advertise that he/she was a specialist in any medical arena.
 However, since its establishment, the ABMS “certification” is the gold standard for medical training and examinations, thereby ensuring a pre-eminent level of education, ethics and care across multiple medical specialties.

-Ultimately, the IAPAM has developed the responsible guiding principal that it cannot offer “board certification” in aesthetic medicine until such certification is recognized along with the other 24 medical specialities currently acknowledged by the ABMS.
+Ultimately, the IAPAM has developed the responsible guiding principle that it cannot offer “board certification” in aesthetic medicine until such certification is recognized along with the other 24 medical specialties currently acknowledged by the ABMS.

 Therefore, until that time when aesthetic medicine is considered a medical specialty by the ABMS, the bottom line for practitioners and patients alike is: whether engaging a “board-certified” surgeon, or a peer-trained physician, patients must complete their due diligence by researching both the practitioner and the treatment, asking the doctor and others for referrals, and ensuring that they feel completely comfortable before undergoing any procedure.